ceglabsagarshinde/Kadaknath_Project/BPIL_gene_alignment/Readme.md

-This folder contains an amino acid multifasta file, alignment file and supplementary figure of Kadaknath-specific nonsynonymous changes in the BPIL gene.
+BPIL_gene_alignment:This folder contains an amino acid multifasta file, alignment file and supplementary figure of Kadaknath-specific nonsynonymous changes in the BPIL gene.